onefam/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 ### 3.1 Logging In

-Once you have set the client-id and scopes, you need to have your application manage the sign in state of the user, so you can make requests against the Graph Service.
+Once you have set the client-id and scopes, you need to have your application manage the sign-in state of the user, so you can make requests against the Microsoft Graph servicee.
 Use the login method to force a user login, during the login flow the user will consent to use the application.

-Once the authorization flow is completed the callback provided will be called returning the flow of control back to the application.
+Once the authorization flow is completed the callback provided will be called, returning the flow of control back to the application.

 ```java
 authenticationAdapter.login(getActivity(), new ICallback<Void>() {